rafatrigo/RAFAEL_TRIGO_TEST_DEV_1/README.md

 *  Name
 *  Segment
-*  Standard Deviation for its quotes for all time.

 **Do not worry** about design or making it beautiful!
 However, take attention for the good practices (use a service in Angular to accommodate your communication logic with the backend, instead of calling direct from the Controller).